saidvandeklundert/go/README.md

 for index, word := range arrayStrings {
 	fmt.Println(index, word)
 }
-//ellipsis sets the array length based on the items assigned to it var arrayStrings = [...]string{"Iterating", "an", "array",}
+// elipsis sets the array length based on the items assigned to it var arrayStrings = [...]string{"Iterating", "an", "array",}
 for index, word := range arrayStrings {
 	fmt.Println(index, word)